adtribute/looker-maestroqa/helpdesk_integration.md

 ```
 Regardless of the source of the explore, you'll be able to use it as the source of an element within your dashboard.
 At this stage, you  should be all set to build out whichever metrics/dashboard elements you desire!
 Happy exploring!

-(caveat: if you run into any problems, shoot team@maestroqa.com an email and we'd love to help you get things set up)
+Lastly, if you run into any problems, shoot [team@maestroqa.com](mailto:team@maestroqa.com) an email and we'd love to help you get things set up.